Rășinari: Prislop

 Prislop village has around 300 residents (as of 2010), of whom about 15 are ethnic Romanians and the rest Roma.
 However, at the 2002 census, the latter declared as Romanians, as they speak Romanian and not Romani.
 This caused the village to miss out on the opportunity to apply for European Union funds for Roma integration.
-There is one school from kindergarten to 4th grade; pupils who finish can go on through 8th grade in Răşinari.
+There is one school from kindergarten to 4th grade; pupils who finish can go on through 8th grade in Rășinari.